-Importantly, randomisation of the treatment does not imply that Assumptions A3 or A4 are satisfied (for further explanation of the intuition for this claim using our drought study, see Supplement (2)).
+Importantly, randomisation of the treatment does not imply that Assumptions A3 or A4 are satisfied (for further explanation of the intuition for this claim using our drought study, see Section 2 in Appendix S1).
 Mediator-outcome confounders are ubiquitous but are often overlooked in studies of ecological processes like our hypothetical drought study.
 When unaccounted for, mediator-outcome confounders can introduce bias into estimated effects of mediated pathways.

 Addressing mediator-outcome confounding is therefore essential for ensuring that observed relationships between treatments and outcomes truly reflect ecological mechanisms rather than the influences of confounders.
-To satisfy Assumptions A3 and A4 in an experiment in which the treatment was randomized, researchers must either measure these confounders or eliminate their effects through specific research designs or statistical techniques (Sections (1) to (4)).
-If violations to Assumptions A3 or A4 are still suspected in a study, researchers should quantify how robust the estimated effects are to such violations (Section (5)).
+To satisfy Assumptions A3 and A4 in an experiment in which the treatment was randomised, researchers must either measure these confounders or eliminate their effects through specific research designs or statistical techniques (see Sections V.1-V.4).
+If violations to Assumptions A3 or A4 are still suspected in a study, researchers should quantify how robust the estimated effects are to such violations (Section V.5).

 Confounders are not the only concern in studies aiming to quantify the effects of ecological mechanisms.
-If ecologists are unable to satisfy Assumptions A5 to A8, such as in studies with heterogeneous treatment effects and interactions between the treatment and mediator, they may have to use a causal inference framework (Section VI.) or change their definitions of indirect and direct mediation effects (Supplement (6)).
-Therefore, ecological mediation analyses must address a variety of threats to accurately estimate the effects of ecological mechanisms.
-The causal assumptions for mediation analysis (Assumptions A1 and A9) serve as a comprehensive list of conditions necessary for valid inferences and, just like statistical assumptions, cannot be ignored.
+If ecologists are unable to satisfy Assumptions A5-A8, such as in studies with heterogeneous treatment effects and interactions between the treatment and mediator, they may have to use a causal inference framework (Section VI) or change their definitions of indirect and direct mediation effects (Section 6 in Appendix S1).
+Therefore, ecological mediation analyses must address a variety of threats to estimate accurately the effects of ecological mechanisms.
+The causal assumptions for mediation analysis (Assumptions A1-A9) serve as a comprehensive list of conditions necessary for valid inferences and, just like statistical assumptions, cannot be ignored.

-In the next section, we presume Assumptions A1 and A2 are satisfied (e.g., via randomisation, as in our drought experiment example), and we explore ways in which we can address mediator-outcome confounders to satisfy Assumptions A3 and A4 and assess the robustness of the estimated mediation effects to violations of these assumptions.
-In Section VI., we introduce the potential outcomes causal inference framework that can help us address potential violations to Assumptions A5 to A8.
-Overcoming violations to temporal precedence is fundamentally difficult (Pearl and Verma, 1995); thus, we presume Assumption A9 can be met for all mediation analyses discussed herein.
+In the next section, we presume Assumptions A1 and A2 are satisfied (e.g. via randomisation, as in our drought experiment example), and we explore ways in which we can address mediator-outcome confounders to satisfy Assumptions A3 and A4 and assess the robustness of the estimated mediation effects to violations of these assumptions.
+In Section VI, we introduce the potential outcomes causal inference framework that can help us address potential violations to Assumptions A5-A8.
+Overcoming violations to temporal precedence is fundamentally difficult (Pearl & Verma, 1995); thus, we presume Assumption A9 can be met for all mediation analyses discussed herein.